Lamar Jackson Can’t Expect Aaron Judge ‘About-Face’ from Ravens

 That last note about the style of Baltimore’s Jackson-led offense is key.
 The debate becomes clear: Are the Ravens failing to surround Jackson with talent?
 Or is Jackson not living up to the hype?

 There’s no easy answer, but Joy Taylor, host of Fox Sports 1’s Speak, defended Jackson.
-Taylor thinks nobody among Jackson’s supporting cast is “striking fear,” a problem created, at least in part, by “poor drafting.”
+Taylor thinks nobody among Jackson’s supporting cast is “striking fear” into opposing defenses, a problem created, at least in part, by “poor drafting.”

 Taylor’s criticism of how the Ravens have drafted is a reference to some of the skill players DeCosta has taken in the early rounds since Jackson entered the league in 2018.
 The problem is a lot of the attention to the offense around Jackson has yielded little in return.